Paranjoy-Hazarika/From-Zero-Python-Problems/Password Strength Checker/README.md

 - The program is case-sensitive
 - Spaces are not allowed in passwords
 - The program will show which requirements are missing for a strong password
+- Generated passwords are 12 characters long and include all character types